max-degterev/expressjs-boilerplate/README.md

   `cake dev`

-  and navigate your browser to http://express.dev:3000/
+  and navigate your browser to http://express.dev:3000/ or http://localhost:3000/

 5. ???